julienreszka/julienreszka/README.md

 Writing wrappers to satisfy LoD always leads to significant performance and maintainability issues.

+**Create a single entry point**

+Prefer the Facade pattern which provides a cleaner, more intuitive interface to interact with complex systems, ultimately improving both performance and maintainability of the codebase.”

 ## Favorite vs code extensions

 1. [Todo tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree)